mizzmo/authorship_of_the_federalist_papers/README.md

 64         JAY      JAY
 ```

+This may look boring, but it's actually an important step towards building a robust model.
+In confirming the results across more than one form of measurement, it shows that the dataset is sound and resistant to methodology changes.
+This gives me confidence to continue down this route of punctuation analysis.

+We also see that one article, 58, is a mismatch.
+This tells us that 58 may be ambiguous or near the boundary for comparison between Madison and Hamilton in particular.
+This means that punctuation analysis may be less effective for this article, as two authors share a similar style to that used in the article.
+However, if we wanted to keep going with punctuation analysis for article 58, the next logical step would be to introduce a third metric, which I intend to do regardless in Cosine Similarity.

 ## References

 [1]Collins, J. et al. (2004) ‘Detecting Collaborations in Text Comparing the Authors’ Rhetorical Language Choices in The Federalist Papers’, Computers and the Humanities, 38(1), pp. 15–36.
 Available at: <https://doi.org/10.1023/B:CHUM.0000009291.06947.52>.